Sign In Register

 Is Rodessa a Good Place to Live?

 Based on current data, Rodessa receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
-Key strengths include affordable housing, high health insurance coverage.
+Key strengths include low crime rates, affordable housing, abundant sunshine, high health insurance coverage.
 Areas to be aware of include above-average unemployment, an elevated poverty rate, below-average incomes.
 Rodessa has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs